nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

 --------------

 Finally, we have everything that we need to use RCR for outlier rejection during model fitting.
-For simplicity, let's consider a simple linear model :math:`y(\vec{x}|\vec{\theta})=b + mx`.
+Although ``rcr`` supports any arbitrary :math:`n`-dimensional nonlinear model function (as long as the model parameter derivatives are well-defined), for simplicity let's consider a simple linear model :math:`y(\vec{x}|\vec{\theta})=b + mx`.
 The parameter partial derivatives are then simply